Insights and tips to help prevent burglaries in the UK

 Part of helping to protect your home and your belongings is not only making sure you have appropriate insurance, but it’s also important to know your facts from fiction about what could invalidate your policy.

-Nearly one in five (19%) of those surveyed, for example, believe that if a property is left unoccupied for more than the number of days noted in the policy, it wouldn’t invalidate the insurance claim.
-And a further 25% are unsure.
+One in five of those surveyed, for example, believe that if a property is left unoccupied for more than the number of days noted in the policy, it wouldn’t invalidate the insurance claim.
+And a further 30% are unsure.
 Footnote [1] The truth is, it may invalidate certain types of claims depending on the insurer.
 Check your policy to find out the total number of days you can leave your property unoccupied without it invalidating your claim.

 What should I do if I’ve been burgled?